AlexdelCarmen/stats-preview-card/README.md

 ## Acknowledgments

-Thanks Wendigon for ranting on the back for hours on end while I code.
+Thanks Wendigoon for ranting on the back for hours on end while I code.